inspec/inspec-k8s/docs-chef-io/content/k8s_rbac_cluster_roles.md

 end
 ```

-### Test to verify rules set for the specified cluster role
+Test to verify rules set for the specified cluster role:

 ```ruby
 describe k8s_rbac_cluster_roles do